ifTNT/arduino-cscope-ctags/README.md

 ### i.
 Dependencies

 This tool depends on python, [arduino-cli](https://github.com/arduino/arduino-cli), [cscope](http://cscope.sourceforge.net/), and [ctags](https://github.com/universal-ctags/ctags).
-Specifically, this tool was developed and be tested on the following platform.
+Specifically, this tool was developed and be tested on the following platform on TravisCI.

-- ArchLinux 5.11.16-arch1-1
+- ArchLinux, Ubuntu 16.04
-- Python 3.6
+- Python >= 3.6
-- Arduino-cli 0.18.3
+- Arduino-cli == 0.18.3
-- Cscope 15.9
+- Cscope >= 15.8
-- Universal Ctags 5.9.0
+- Universal Ctags/Exuberant Ctags >= 5.9.0

-It shouldn't be any problem if you are using Linux based operating system and python 3.6~3.9.
+It shouldn't be any problem if you are using Linux based operating system and python>=3.6.
 But working on other platforms is not guaranteed.
 If you are encountering any problems getting this tool to work, please kindly let me know.
 The contacting information are listed below.

 ### ii.
 Installing Instruction